 Our Story

 For nearly seven years, Katherine volunteered for Children of the Mekong, a non-profit organisation providing support, education, and training for underserved young people in Southeast Asia.
 In addition to writing grant proposals for the organisation, Katherine sponsored a Cambodian girl.
-Due to her medical condition, Katherine is unable to have children, therefore one of her only connections to children was through her work for Children of the Mekong and the girl she sponsored.
+Due to her medical condition, Katherine is unable to have children.
+Therefore, one of her only connections to children was her work for Children of the Mekong and the girl she sponsored.

 GreenFlow

 With particular concern for her sponsoree, Katherine organised Stop the Shame Period’s pilot project, GreenFlow.
-Part of this project was undertaken at Anjali House, a community centre in Siem Reap, Cambodia, in July 2023 with the aim of helping children, adolescents, teachers, and parents or carers to make informed choices about sexual and reproductive health.
+Part of this project was undertaken at Anjali House, a community centre in Siem Reap, Cambodia, in July 2023 to help children, adolescentsy, teachers, and parents or carers to make informed choices about sexual and reproductive health.
 The workshops were conducted by Sovanvotey Hok, a sexual health educator and the founder of Green Lady Cambodia, Dr Alissa Ambrose, a sexual health physician, and Sotheavy At, an anti-plastic campaigner and the founder of Think Plastic.
 Local student Kimeng Chhay translated.

-The project culminated in a workshop on Collaborative Filmmaking, an embodied, participatory, and visual research method in which participants, in this case volunteers, were trained to create, analyse, and screen films to address the efficacy of the project.
-Katherine conducted this workshop and filmed the students as they experimented with a GoPro camera and learned the differences between Collaborative Filmmaking and filming short videos for Facebook and TikTok, the most popular social media platforms in Cambodia.
+The project culminated in a workshop on Collaborative Filmmaking, an embodied, participatory, and visual research method in which participants, in this case volunteers, were trained to create, analyse, and screen films to assess the project's efficacy.
+The students were filmed as they experimented with a GoPro camera and learned the differences between Collaborative Filmmaking and filming short videos for Facebook and TikTok, Cambodia's most popular social media platforms.

 Stop the Shame Period aims to partner with additional organisations in the Global North and Global South that conduct education programmes in sexual and reproductive health.
-We will facilitate a voluntary Collaborative Filmmaking workshop at the end of each education programme and lend cameras and other workshop materials to participants.
+We will facilitate a voluntary filmmaking workshop at the end of each education programme and lend cameras and other workshop materials to participants.
 With our help, the resulting footage will be edited by participants into a feature-length documentary to illustrate sociocultural approaches to sexual and reproductive health globally.
-Screenings of the documentary, both virtual and in-person, will be organised by Stop the Shame Period using a pay-what-you-wish model.
-Profits generated by the documentary will be returned in equal measure to the organisations that helped to make it possible.

 We would like to thank the following individuals for their support: